1 Introduction

 Install the

-If you get a message that says something like package ‘tidyverse’ successfully unpacked and MD5 sums checked
+If you get a message that says something like package ‘tidyverse’ successfully unpacked and MD5 sums checked, the installation was successful.
+If you get an error and the package wasn’t installed, Google the error message or use AI to help identify the problem.

 Here are some other packages you’ll want to install for the first two chapters.